Do you remember when the women of Twin Peaks once again nostalgized?

 Catherine E Coulson as “Log Lady” Credit: ABC Photo Archive / Walt Disney Television / Getty Images

 But it’s not just the unsolved mystery of the return queen’s death, Laura Palmer, that drove viewers back to the haunted – and haunted – city of the west coast, brimming with daggers, d ‘sexual escapades and a legendary “darkness” hiding in the woods.
-Shot on film, the show had a cinematic feel that was unusual for television at the time, with Lynch’s signature psychosexual surrealism (seen in earlier independent versions like “Blue Velvet” and “Eraserhead”) increasing everyone’s tension. visually and emotionally saturated. scene.
+Shot on film, the show had a cinematic feel that was unusual for television at the time, with Lynch’s signature psychosexual surrealism (seen in previous independent releases like “Blue Velvet” and “Eraserhead”) increasing everyone’s tension. visually and emotionally saturated scene.

 Kyle MacLachlan as FBI special agent Dale Cooper and Michael Ontkean as local sheriff Harry S Truman Credit: ABC Photo Archive / Walt Disney Television / Getty Images